Geena Urango

-Geena St. Claire Urango (born Gina St. Claire Urango; August 2, 1989) is a Mexican-American professional beach volleyball player and former indoor volleyball player.
+Geena St. Clair Urango (born Geena St. Clair Urango; August 2, 1989) is an American professional beach volleyball player and former indoor volleyball player.

 Personal life

-Urango was born on August 2, 1989 to parents Tino and Kathi.
+Urango was born on August 2, 1989, to parents Tino and Kathi.
 Her birth name was "Gina St. Claire Urango"; her first name spelling was changed from "Gina" to "Geena" after her mother did numerology on the spelling of "Gina", concluding that if they kept that spelling, her future would not look promising or good.
 Both her parents loved the name too much to choose a different one, so they agreed to change the spelling.

-She was raised in Los Alamitos, California and played volleyball for Los Alamitos High School.
+She was raised in Los Alamitos, California, and played volleyball for Los Alamitos High School.
 With her high school team, she won the 2006 CIF Division I state championship and was named tournament most valuable player.
 In 2006, she was named Long Beach Press-Telegram Player of the Year.
 She also played two years for the U.S. Youth National Team in 2005 and 2006 and played on the Junior National Team.
 She was a member of the gold-medal team that won the 2006 NORCECA championship in Monterrey, Mexico.

 Career

 Indoor

-Urango played indoor volleyball for USC from 2007–2010, playing both outside hitter and defensive specialist roles.
-She graduated from USC with a bachelors degree in Communication and a Master's degree in Communication Management.
+Urango played indoor volleyball for USC from 2007 to 2010, playing both outside hitter and defensive specialist roles.
+She graduated from USC with a bachelor's degree in communication and a master's degree in communication management.

 She played in every indoor match at USC during her career except for 3 matches.
 She was voted a member of the Pac-10 All-Freshman Team Honorable Mention in 2007 and was the team captain in 2010 for the indoor team and the beach team in 2012.
 She finished her career with 225 kills, 100 service aces, 706 digs, and 338.5 total points.